airlab-unsri/learn-blockchain/README.md

-# learn-blockchain
+# Simple Blockchain Implementation
-Blockchain implementation using Java and Maven
+This is simple implementation of Blockchain technology works under the hood using Maven and Java.